php-mongo/docker-compose-app/DOCKER-COMPOSE-APP.md

     - !
 If this command cannot run or is not found, run the sequence of commands below !
   - !
 Do NOT run these again if the 'dosetup' command was successful !
   - Make sure the current path is: /usr/share/phpMongoAdmin
+  - Note: for a VirtualHost set-up the current path is:
+    - /var/hosting/phpmongioadmin
   - This generates the system key:
     - php artisan key:generate --ansi
   - This runs the default migrations: